thamar-solorio/acl-pub/duties.md

 This phase begins after you have verified the main proceedings and all the other books in your conference:
 * [Build the ACL Web Anthology](full-aclweb-proceedings-howto.md), the results of which are posted on the [ACL Anthology](https://aclanthology.coli.uni-saarland.de/).

+### After the Conference

+* Update these readmes with what you've learned, so we can make this process more efficient next year!
+* If authors ask to make a correction after their paper has been posted on the Anthology, they will have to invoke the revision process [http://aclanthology.info/corrections](http://aclanthology.info/corrections).

 ## Gotchas
 A list of some outstanding issues: